 In 2017, Kathy joined The Poole Law Group to assist with personal injury case support, mass torts support, and medical and legal research, as well as to administer the firm's website and marketing efforts.

 She and Bruce have been married for 28 years and have one son.
-Kathy has a Masters in Liberal Studies (Humanities) from Georgetown University and serves in the community as a board member to the Washington County Free Library, Washington County Museum of Fine Arts, and C&O Canal Trust (2012-2018).
+Kathy has a Masters in Liberal Studies (Humanities) from Georgetown University and has served in the community as a board member to the Washington County Free Library (2009-2020), Washington County Museum of Fine Arts (2013-2019), and C&O Canal Trust (2012-2018).
 She also enjoys serving in the Micah's Backpack program for St. John's Lutheran Church and participating in the Lake Roland Garden Club (Baltimore).